Food cravings are something that most of us experience at some point in our lives.

-- Water – very often when we feel hungry, we are just thirsty.
-Being dehydrated can cause you to feel hunger.
-If you are craving something, you could drink a large glass of water first.
+- Water – Being dehydrated can cause you to feel hunger.
+If you are craving something, try drinking a large glass of water first.
 Often, this will curb the feeling of hunger and save you from eating unnecessary food your body doesn’t need.

-- Seasonal – people often crave food that coincides with the current season.
-Temperature may play a role here: do you often find yourself craving warming foods in the winter (soups, meat, oil) and cooling foods (fruit, raw food, ice cream) in the summer?
+- Seasonal – People often crave food that coincides with the current season.
+The temperature may play a role here: do you often find yourself craving warming foods in the winter (soups, meat, oil) and cooling foods (fruit, raw food, ice cream) in the summer?
 That is no coincidence.
 Fall is a time people crave “grounding” foods (squash, onions, nuts) and Spring is the time for detoxification (fruits and vegetables).

-- Hormonal imbalance– cravings occur during certain times for women such as menstruation, pregnancy, or menopause.
-This is due to certain fluctuations in the hormones like drop in estrogen and progesterone.
-Imbalance in neurotransmitters like serotonin, dopamine and GABA can also be big contributors.
+- Hormonal imbalance– Cravings occur during certain times for women such as menstruation, pregnancy, or menopause.
+This is due to certain fluctuations in the hormones like a drop in estrogen and progesterone.
+Imbalance in neurotransmitters like serotonin, dopamine, and GABA can also be big contributors.

-- Adrenal fatigue: since the adrenals are also responsible for keeping our blood pressure up, when they are overworked, our body calls for support (here: salt) to bring up the blood pressure so the adrenals are released from this task.
+Potential reasons: Adrenal fatigue.
+Since the adrenals are also responsible for keeping our blood pressure up, when they are overworked, our body calls for support (here: salt) to bring up the blood pressure so the adrenals are released from this task.

-Solution: add to your diet: legumes, raw nuts and seeds, 85% cocoa dark chocolate, leafy greens and whole grains.
+Solution: Add to legumes, raw nuts and seeds, 85% cocoa dark chocolate, leafy greens and whole grains to your diet.
 Take good quality magnesium supplements (not in oxide form) in glycinate or citrate form.
-Topically, apply magnesium oil at the bottom of your feet before bed.
+Topically, apply magnesium oil (I recommend our Quick Magnesium here) at the bottom of your feet before bed.

 - Start an anti-candida diet and add plenty of top-notch probiotics.

 - Learn to regulate your estrogen and progesterone levels throughout the cycle so the dips don’t effect you as much.
-You can learn how to rebalance these hormones naturally in the free “How to Use Food to Rebalance Your Hormones” workshop.
+You can learn how to rebalance these hormones naturally in our estrogen reset program here.

 - Stress and habit.

-- Adrenal fatigue; adopt an adrenal recovery protocol of de-stressing, diet change and herbal/hormonal support.
-I teach that at the complete Cooking for Balance program.
+- For adrenal fatigue, adopt an adrenal recovery protocol of de-stressing, diet change and herbal/hormonal support.

-- Stress and habit; switch to herbal teas or green tea (lower caffeine), especially matcha tea.
+- For stress and habit, switch to herbal teas or green tea (lower caffeine), especially matcha tea.
 Try the roasted chicory root “coffee” (recipe here) if it’s the taste you are after.

-- Stress, loneliness, a need for an emotional connection.
+- Stress, loneliness, and a need for an emotional connection.

-If it’s an emotional issue, go deeper– are you feeling lonely, unloved?
-What do you need to change in your life to fill in this gap?
+- If it’s an emotional issue, go deeper– are you feeling lonely, unloved?
+What do you need to change in your life to help address this?

-Solutions: learn to regulate your sugar levels (I teach that in the Cooking for Balance program) with diet and supplements.
-Address food intolerances by doing the Elimination Diet (by cutting the big 5 and small 5) or deeper protocols like low FODMAPs, paleo etc. My partner, Brad, has been on a low FODMAP diet for 6 months now – it has changed his life and he no longer goes on out-of-control binges after a full meal!
+Solution: Learn to regulate your sugar levels with diet and supplements.
+Address food intolerances by doing the Elimination Diet (by cutting the big 5 and small 5) or deeper protocols like low FODMAPs, paleo etc.

-Solution: consider eating meat.
-If you are a vegetarian and you crave or dream about meat, re-think your choices as a temporary solution to fix your health.
-Some people need meat to function well.
-The best way to start is with a bone broths or collagen powder added to drinks, smoothies or soups.
+Solution: Consider eating meat.
+If you are on a vegetarian diet, and you crave or dream about meat, re-think your choices as a temporary solution to fix your health.
+Some people need meat for their body to function well.
+The best way to start is with a bone broth or collagen powder added to drinks, smoothies or soups.
 If you really can’t, look into iron and B12 supplementation.